ochoalopes/exprengine/README.md

 # ExprEngine

-expressionService is a lightweight expression evaluation library that allows you to validate, evaluate, and compute mathematical expressions with support for variables.
+ExprEngine is a lightweight expression evaluation library that allows you to validate, evaluate, and compute mathematical expressions with support for variables.

 ## Getting Started